Green Wave defense forces three turnovers while tallying three sacks among eight tackles for loss

 Coming off first win of 2012 season, Green Wave look to keep things going next weekend at UTEP

-Eric Price enters his second season as the offensive coordinator for Tulane in 2013.
+Eric Price enters his fourth season as the offensive coordinator for Tulane in 2015.

-Price, 45, is no stranger to high-octane offenses and is well versed with Conference USA schools following stops at UTEP (2004-07) and at Memphis (2010-11).
+Price, 47, came to Tulane following stops at UTEP (2004-07) and at Memphis (2010-11).
 He brought over 20 years of college and professional experience to the Green Wave offense when he was hired in 2012.

 Price has solid and lengthy experience both at the collegiate and professional level and owns an extensive background as an offensive coach on the collegiate level with stints of coaching wide receivers, running backs and quarterbacks, in addition to his experience as an offensive coordinator.

-Receiver Ryan Grant also prospered in Price's scheme, hauling in 76 receptions for 1,149 yards and six touchdowns.
+Grant prospered in Price’s scheme during the 2012 season, hauling in 76 receptions for 1,149 yards and six touchdowns.
 Grant was a first team All C-USA selection and ranked 16th nationally in receiving yards per game and 27th for receptions per game.

 During his two seasons at Memphis, Price was the offensive coordinator and also coached the Tigers’ running backs (2010) and wide receivers (2011).